lm98/typst-template/README.md

 ## Usage

-1. Rename the `slides-template.typ` file to your desired name.
+1. Rename the `main.typ` file to your desired name.
 2. Edit the file by adding your content.
 3. Push the file to the repository
 4. Access to the released slides in the `Releases` section of the repository.